fogus/tathata/README.markdown

 >
 > -- Okakura Kakuzo in "The Book of Tea"

 Pods are a Clojure reference type used to store transient objects.
 The implementation herein decomplects the transient/value dual from access policy and also from coordination.
-This repository is the first in a series of "code paintings."
+This repository is the second in a series of "code paintings."

 Usage
 -----